 - Toward the end of the Fullmetal Alchemist manga (and second anime), Roy Mustang loses his eyesight but gains more powerful and diverse alchemy as a result of being forced through the gate.
 At the end, he even gets his eyesight back courtesy of a Philosopher's Stone.

-- Bleach: Ichigo gained active shinigami power by borrowing Rukia's pure shinigami power.
-When Byakuya depowered Ichigo by removing Rukia's power from him, Urahara immediately helped Ichigo awaken his own native power.
+- Ichigo first gained active shinigami power by borrowing Rukia's pure shinigami reiatsu.
+When Byakuya depowered Ichigo by removing Rukia's power from him, Urahara immediately helped Ichigo awaken his own native shinigami potential.
 Cue Ichigo ending up with a hybrid mixture of shinigami and hollow power that was far better than anything Rukia had been able to give him.

 - Recently, in the manga of Naruto, during Itachi's and Sasuke's final battle: After pushing his little brother to his limits and bringing Orochimaru out, Itachi (who wanted this) uses Susanoo to seal Orochimaru away, removing all of his influence from Sasuke.
 Soon after that, Itachi implants his Tsukuyomi, Amaterasu, and Susanoo into Sasuke.
 Soon after the battle, when he regained consciousness and heard the truth from Madara, Sasuke develops his own Mangekyo Sharingan, meaning he replaced the more alien powers he got from Orochimaru with his clan's more natural (loosely speaking) powers.